victimsnino/GRPC-RPP-Chat/README.md

 # GRPC-RPP-Chat

-Example implementatiuon of RPC chat with server/client, authenication and etc using GGRPC for RPC communication and RPP for internal streaming logic
+Example implementation of RPC chat with server/client, authenication and etc using GRPC for RPC communication and RPP for internal streaming logic (via RPPGRPC)

 ## Example: